Clkwong3/interactive-readme-builder/sample/README.md

 Luxon, node.js, npm

 ## Usage
-Enter the city name in the search bar and hit save to display the city time in the dashboards
+Enter the city name in the search bar and hit save to display the city time in the dashboard

 ## Credits
 undefined